alecamcr/Immigration-RSE/README.md

 - migration in the past 6 years from 2021
 - 5 origin countries in the world with the most migrants coming to Germany
 - 5 federal countries receiving most migration
-- Sex from migrants with 10, 20, 30, 40 and 50 years
+- Sex of migrants with 10, 20, 30, 40 and 50 years

 It takes corresponding datasets and save output plots with default file names in the results folder.

 	$ python bin/migration_summary.py

 However the name of the output files can be changed with positional arguments.
-There are four outputfiles but if only some names are given, it'll order the names as follows: (external migration line, external
+There are four output files but if only some names are given, it'll order the names 1) sex and age, 2) external migration line, 3) external migration bar and 4) internal migration:

 	$ python bin/migration_summary.py results/first_name.png ...

 If specific information wants to be plotted, such as specific age span, sex, number of year, number of countries or specific country, it can be done with the following flags:

-- `-y, --years` number of years to be plotted (max 21)
+- `-y, --years` number of years to be plotted (max 21). *eg. 8*
-- `-nc, --numcountries` number of countries to be plotted (ordered by the n countries with most migrants)
+- `-nc, --numcountries` number of countries to be plotted (ordered by the n countries with most migrants) *e.g. 3*
-- `-c, --country` country to be plotted
+- `-c, --country` country to be plotted *eg. France*.
+Countries must be written in English with a capital letter at the start.
-- `-fc, --federalcountry` federal country to be plotted
+- `-fc, --federalcountry` federal country to be plotted. *e.g. Baden-Wurttemberg* with capital initial letters and german names without special characters.
+If names are complex, link them with a minus sign (-).
-- `-age, --age_span ` list containing age span to be plotted
+- `-age, --age_span ` list containing age span to be plotted *e.g 30 31 32 33 34 35*
-- `-s, --sex` sex to be plotted
+- `-s, --sex` sex to be plotted.
+Only *male* or *female* possible.
+If none is given both are plotted by default.

-e.g. the following program plots the 8 past years from 7 most migrant countries world (and federal) and female kids with 5, 6, 7, 8, 9 and 10 years
+For instance, the following program plots the 8 past years from 7 most migrant countries world (and Bundesländer) and female kids with 5, 6, 7, 8, 9 and 10 years

 	$ python bin/migration_summary.py -y 8 -nc 7 -age 5 6 7 8 9 10 -s female